utsav0/daily-dev-tips/src/pages/posts/bash-never-forget-to-git-commit-again.md

 ## Bash git commit prompt script

 Today we'll be looking at a single `bash` script.
 I'm going through this section by section.
-At the end I'll link it on GitHub for you to download.
+Finally, I'll link it on GitHub for you to download.

-We will start by defining our variables
+We will start by defining our variables.

 > Change the `DIR` to your project folder.